r0zetta/collaborative_filtering/README.md

 - **user_025303** was chosen as the high-profile account.
 This verified Twitter account belongs to a US politician and receives a great deal of engagement on the platform.
 - **user_004286** was chosen as the target account.
 This non-verified Twitter account actively participates in US political conversation, and often shares disinformation.

+Many of the accounts in this dataset have since been suspended by Twitter, including both the target and high-profile accounts.

 The following image is a graph visualization of this dataset.
 ![US2020 base graphviz](images/fastai_US2020_baseline_unmarked.png)